vanus-labs/docs/user-manual/how-to/use-lambda.md

 The following params are also required:

-1. `sink`: your lambda function arn.
+1. `sink`: your lambda function ARN.
 2. `credential-type`: must be "aws".
 3. `credential`:  AWS account [Access Keys][access-keys],JSON format use properties "access_key_id" and "secret_access_key".